 I added a Horizontal Pod Autoscaler to a Flux-managed Deployment and watched the replica count bounce between what the HPA wanted and what Git said.
-Every 5 minutes, Flux would reconcile, see that spec.replicas had drifted from the Git state, and reset it.
+Every few minutes, Flux would reconcile, see that spec.replicas had drifted from the Git state, and reset it.
 The HPA would immediately scale it back.
 Repeat forever.

 This is a fundamental tension in GitOps: Flux’s job is to make the cluster match Git.
 The HPA’s job is to set the replica count based on metrics.
 They both write to the same field, and they disagree.